VA Appeals in Massachusetts

 Unfortunately, the VA does not always make the correct decision for a Veteran’s initial claim.
 When initial claims are denied, given a lower-than-expected rating, or applied to an incorrect effective date, the Veteran has the right to appeal.
 This is the first step in the VA claims process that a dedicated Massachusetts VA disability lawyer from our team can help.

 There are separate avenues for appeal depending on what kind of mistake the VA made.
 Berry Law helps simplify the process for our clients, crafting well researched appeals that have been a crucial part of helping Veterans get the compensation they sacrificed for, including back pay.
-Berry Law Firm has helped its clients recover over $100 Million in backpay over decades of client service.
+Berry Law has helped its clients recover over $100 Million in backpay over decades of client service.

 We have attorneys and advocates in various locations throughout the US, but the location of your attorney does not actually impact the process because it is Federal in nature.
 So, you do not necessarily need a VA disability lawyer in Massachusetts.
 In fact, we have helped clients in Massachusetts and every other state in America, along with Veterans in US territories and foreign countries.

 Some appeals processes can last years, but as long as you have preserved your effective date by keeping appeals open, you are entitled to receive back pay for every month that elapsed during the process.